Matt Tracy: Toronto Blue Jays

 On February 25, 2018, Tracy signed a minor league contract with the Toronto Blue Jays.
-He elected free agency on November 2, 2018.
+He made 14 appearances (12 starts) for the Triple–A Buffalo Bisons and rookie–level Gulf Coast League Blue Jays, accumulating a 2.48 ERA with 37 strikeouts across 54 1/3 innings of work.
+Tracy elected free agency following the season on November 2.

-Coaching
+Coaching career

-In January 2020, Tracy joined the Blue Jays organization as a pitching coach for the Rookie-level Gulf Coast League Blue Jays.
+In January 2020, Tracy joined the Toronto Blue Jays organization as a pitching coach for the Rookie-level Gulf Coast League Blue Jays.

+On November 29, 2022, the Cincinnati Reds hired Tracy to serve as their bullpen coach for the 2023 season, replacing Lee Tunnell.
+On November 13, 2025, it was announced that Tracy would shift to the role of assistant pitching coach.